AndreasBob13/Certificate_Signing_Request_Parser/README.md

 - **Frontend:** A JavaScript-based application for visualizing the data in the dashboard.

 The goal is to create a user-friendly and efficient solution for processing and displaying CSR files.

+How to generate the CSR File with help of openssl.

+openssl req -new -newkey rsa:2048 -nodes -keyout private.key -out certificate.csr